 Introduction to Distance Education

 In its truest form, distance education is where a course is offered fully online and students and instructors never meet face-to-face.
 In a broader sense, distance education has evolved to mean courses where students and instructors may meet face-to-face occasionally or in a virtual environment for office hours or tutoring sessions.
 Some courses require students to come to campus for an initial meeting or the proctoring of exams.
 Hybrid courses take a mixed approach where students come to campus for some sessions and work while the rest of the course happens in a virtual space.
 In addition, many traditional, on campus courses take a web-enhanced approach and utilize technology, include the college's learning management system, to deliver content and resources to students.
+Hyflex courses allow students to choose the modality of attendance, either in-person or online depending upon their needs.

 College of the Desert has clearly defined parameters for how courses are categorized, and as both the federal government and state also have guidelines for these categories, it is import for COD faculty to understand the differences in the type of courses being offered to students and the expectations associated with each.
 There are serious consequences for students if a course fails to meet specific requirements, which will be discussed in the "Federal and State Guidelines for Distance Education" section of this course.